How to Brine a Turkey

 Ingredients You’ll Need

-Find the printable recipe card with exact measurements and detailed instructions below.
+Find the full printable recipe card with exact measurements and detailed step-by-step instructions below.

 Substitutes & Variations